yashlad27/PDPAssignment5/readme.md

 - **GUI**: Currently only offers a text-based interface
 - **Attachments**: No support for adding file attachments to events
 - **Search**: cannot search by keywords within event descriptions
-- **Timezone Management**: Currently assumes all times are in EST; could add support for multiple timezones
-- **Recurrence Exceptions**: Cannot create exceptions to recurring event patterns
-- **Builder Pattern**: For recurring event file
-- **Headless Mode**: mocking for recurring event needs to be handled correctly.

 ## Team Contributions
 - **Yash Lad**: Core event management and CSV export functionality